catcatcat8/mixbytes-audit/README.md

 ```solidity
 destination.call{value: amount}("");
 ```
-The attacker is able to specify a non-contract address as the destination address when creating a proposal for withdrawing ETH.
-Howewer, the attacker is able to deploy contract with the exact address through CREATE/CREATE2 pattern.
-If such a proposal is accepted and the attacker's contract has a fallback payable function which calls `execute` function again, the attacker will be able to steal all ETH from the contract.
+An attacker could specify a non-contract address as the destination address when creating a proposal for withdrawing ETH.
+Howewer, an attacker is able to deploy contract with the exact address using CREATE/CREATE2 pattern.
+If such a proposal is accepted and the attacker's contract has a fallback payable function which calls `execute` function again, the attacker will be able to steal all the ETH from the contract.
 ##### Recommendation
-It's reccommended to place the `proposal.isExecuted` setting before the `if` statement.
-Also, if `call` is not needed in that case, it can be changed to `transfer`.
+It's recommended to place the `proposal.isExecuted` setting before the `if` statement.
+Also, if `call` is not needed in this case, it can be changed to `transfer`.

 ***